paritytech/contracts-boilerplate/README.md

 ## Build Dapp with wagmi & react & viem

 This is a modern Dapp boilerplate that uses the most modern tools to build a Dapp.
 Viem is a lightweight TypeScript library for interacting with Ethereum, focusing on providing a simple, type-safe API for Ethereum JSON-RPC methods.
-Wagmi is a collection of React hooks for Ethereum, built on top of ethers.js, simplifying the integration of Ethereum into React applications.
+Wagmi is a collection of React hooks for Ethereum.

 See [viem/README.md](./viem)